Cunning Plans

 Unfortunately for Bulgakov, Stalin refused to let him leave Russia.
 So he had to hide his manuscript of The Master and Margarita, which was finally published in a completely uncensored form in 1969, 29 years after his death.

-When people like Putin yearn for the good old days of the Soviet Union, and when they go on about Russian culture and the Russian soul, just think of three names: Aleksandr Isayevich Solzhenitsyn, Mikhail Afanasyevich Bulgakov, and Alexei Anatolyevich Navalny.
+Unfortunately, Russia seems to have come full circle, back to the czarist and Stalinist days when one man can determine the fate of a nation.
+When people like Putin yearn for the good old days of the Soviet Union, and when they go on about Russian culture and the Russian soul, we might keep in mind three names: Aleksandr Isayevich Solzhenitsyn, Mikhail Afanasyevich Bulgakov, and Alexei Anatolyevich Navalny.

 🌘